briandk/gitvisualizations/README.md

 	$ which pip # should return pip's location, if it's installed
 	```

-5. Use pip to install the required python dependencies for this project
+5. From your clone of our project directory, use pip to install the required python dependencies for this project

 	```bash
 	$ pip install -r requirements.txt